Analyzing Eos Energy Enterprises (EOSE) and Its Rivals

-Eos Energy Enterprises (NASDAQ: EOSE) is one of 43 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its peers?
-We will compare Eos Energy Enterprises to similar businesses based on the strength of its profitability, risk, dividends, institutional ownership, earnings, valuation and analyst recommendations.
+Eos Energy Enterprises (NASDAQ: EOSE) is one of 43 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its peers?
+We will compare Eos Energy Enterprises to similar businesses based on the strength of its valuation, dividends, risk, analyst recommendations, earnings, profitability and institutional ownership.

-This table compares Eos Energy Enterprises and its peers revenue, earnings per share and valuation.
+This table compares Eos Energy Enterprises and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue